Highlands

 Kjölur

-The other more directly central route is over the black sands of Sprengisandur, and with only rough tracks as well as un-bridged rivers that can only be negotiated by big 4WD vehicles.
-The Sprengisandur route threads its way between glaciers to come out southeast of Akureyri, near Lake Myvatn.
+The other more directly central route is over the black sands of Sprengisandur, which has only rough tracks as well as un-bridged rivers that can only be negotiated by big 4WD vehicles.
+The Sprengisandur route threads its way between glaciers to come out southeast of Akureyri, near Lake Mývatn.
+We do not recommend people to drive on Sprengisandur unless they have very large 4WD vehicles and considerable experience with driving through unbridged wilderness rivers.
+We can recommend guided tours that include a visit to Sprengisandur.

 Major attractions in the highlands of Iceland